Patient education: Polycystic kidney disease (Beyond the Basics)

 EFFECTS ON THE KIDNEY

-ADPKD often leads to progressive kidney (renal) failure, due in large part to continued enlargement of the cysts and replacement of normal kidney tissue.
+Autosomal dominant polycystic kidney disease (ADPKD) often leads to progressive kidney (renal) failure due primarily to continued enlargement of the cysts and replacement of normal kidney tissue.
 Other problems involving the kidney can occur, including high blood pressure, kidney infection, blood in the urine (hematuria), and kidney stones.
-Flank and abdominal pain are also common
+Flank and abdominal pain are also common.

 Kidney failure — Kidney (renal) failure severe enough to require dialysis or kidney transplantation is called end-stage renal disease (ESRD).
 ADPKD rarely leads to ESRD in early childhood; it most commonly occurs in middle age or later in life.
-The likelihood of requiring dialysis in people with ADPKD is estimated at less than 2 percent in people under age of 40, increasing to 50 to 75 percent by age 70 to 75.
+The likelihood of requiring dialysis in people with ADPKD is estimated at less than 2 percent in people under age 40 years, increasing to 50 to 75 percent by age 70 to 75 years.
 Not all patients with ADPKD develop kidney failure, particularly those with PKD2.
-(See "Patient information: Dialysis or kidney transplantation — which is right for me?
+(See "Patient education: Dialysis or kidney transplantation — which is right for me?
 (Beyond the Basics)".)

 Risk factors — The risk of developing kidney failure in ADPKD depends upon a number of factors.
 As an example, having enlarged kidneys is the most reliable predictor for developing renal failure in patients with ADPKD.
-In addition, factors that increase the risk of developing kidney failure include being male, having PKD1 disease, having episodes of visible blood or detectable protein in the urine, or having high blood pressure (particularly before age 35).
-Enlarged kidneys or a high cyst burden is associated with all of these complications and is the most important risk factor for progression to renal failure.
+In addition, factors that increase the risk of developing kidney failure include being male, having PKD1 disease, having episodes of visible blood or detectable protein in the urine, or having high blood pressure (particularly before age 35 years).
+Enlarged kidneys or increased total kidney volume due to a high cyst burden is associated with all of these complications and is the most important risk factor for progression to renal failure.

-High blood pressure — High blood pressure is a common feature of ADPKD, occurring in 60 to 70 percent of patients with normal kidney function by the age of 29.
+High blood pressure — High blood pressure is a common feature of ADPKD, occurring in 60 to 70 percent of patients with normal kidney function by the age of 29 years.
 Over 90 percent of patients will have high blood pressure by the time they reach end-stage renal failure.
 Men have higher blood pressures than women, and high blood pressure is associated with bigger kidneys and faster rates of kidney growth.
-(See "Patient information: High blood pressure in adults (Beyond the Basics)".)
+(See "Patient education: High blood pressure in adults (Beyond the Basics)".)

 Hematuria is usually caused by bleeding into a cyst that communicates with the urinary tract and bladder.
 This can occur as a result of strenuous activity, and bleeding can cause pain in the side of the low back (called flank pain).
 Patients with ADPKD can also develop kidney stones, which can cause hematuria and flank pain.